-Sabelo Mlangeni KwaMtsali, Bhekumthetho, Nongoma, 2016 Silver gelatin print 50 x 40 cm (framed)
+Sabelo Mlangeni b.1980, Driefontein; works in Paris and Johannesburg KwaMtsali, Bhekumthetho, Nongoma, 2016 Silver gelatin print $50 \times 40 \text{ cm}$ (framed)

 Sabelo Mlangeni's photographs offer intimate insights into the lives of others.
 He takes as subject expressions of community - be it chosen or happenstance - from a poor, historically-white suburb in Johannesburg to migrant workers living in hostels, Christian Zionist church groups and innercity street sweepers.
 A sense of Mlangeni's affinity with the people he photographs is apparent in all his work; a sense of his being present in the photograph yet out of frame.
 His is not the lens of voyeur, but rather one in close dialogue with those he pictures, wary of the tropes of poverty and otherness to which the documentary medium plays.
-Bongani Madondo writes that "Mlangeni is ill at ease with referring to

-This photograph, which opens Common, reminded curator Khanya Mashabela of an anecdote shared by her friend, the artist Unathi Mkonto: the marquee hired for a funeral was split across a family yard, which saw some guests seated in the yard and others seated on the other side of the wall.
+Bongani Madondo writes that "Mlangeni is ill at ease with referring to his work as 'art,' or to himself as a 'photographer,' preferring instead the term 'cameraman.'
+It might be most accurate, though, to say that he is a street photographer in the most historical sense, the ultimate flâneur-to wit, an [Eugène] Atget of Johannesburg."
+Each photograph is a tender reflection on selfhood and community, on what it is to be both a part and apart.
+This photograph, which opens Common, reminded curator Khanya Mashabela of an anecdote shared by her friend, the artist Unathi Mkonto: the marquee hired for a funeral was split across a family yard, which saw some quests seated in the vard and others seated on the other side of the wall.
 Sabelo Mlangeni's KwaMtsali, Bhekumthetho, Nongoma from the series Umlindelo wamaKholwa, extends reflection of community beyond the familial to the spiritual.